krystennguyen/differential-gene-expression-analysis/finalproj.md

 Figure 4.
 Average silhouette width by index.

-From the silhouette width plot, 5 groups look like the optimal clustering
+From the silhouette width plot, 4 groups look like the optimal clustering, with 2 dominant clusters: 1 and 4

 ``` r
 diffexp.clust.groups = cutree(diffexpval.clust, k=4)